Skip to main content

 1. Go to the Litmaps app and set up a free account

-3. Type in the name or DOI of your starting article and hit enter to see the results.
+3. Search for your starting article and hit enter to see the results.
 Select your article and click "Explore Related Articles".

 4. Examine your article's Litmap and the suggested articles.
 The Litmap shows the top connected papers based on your article's citations and references.